Benefits of Facial Exercise

 How can you prevent facial bone loss

-Engage in anti-aging facial exercises that emphasize muscle resistance training and also puts pressure on the face and bones at the same time.
+You can slow bone loss of the face by doing anti-aging facial exercises that emphasize muscle resistance training, which puts pressure on the face and bones at the same time.

 According to Dr. Frederick Rossiter, M.D., sliding your fingers with medium pressure across your skin while firmly contracting underlying facial muscles at the same time helps to: